utkukaratas/HazelBase/README.md

 * Serial freelancers who copy/paste from their old Django/Rails/Node projects to hit the ground running on their new projects.
 * Developers who want to get rid of depending on Firebase, Auth0, AWS Cognito, etc...
+* Frontend developers who want to spend as little time as possible on backend work.